Objectivity in quantum measurement: Quantum measurements with two or more observers

 \section{Quantum measurements with two or more observers}

-In order to present our objective approach to measurement in quantum mechanics we revisit the QMI based on decoherence.
-Here, an quantum measurement or observation is completed by two steps: (S1) The non-demolition coupling of the system $S$ to the apparatus (observer) $D$ unitarily leads to a pre-measurement, a quantum entanglement between $S$ and $D$ with respect to a given basis $\{|s\rangle|s=1,2,\dots,l\}$ for the Hilbert space of $S$, and the coupling prefers the specific observable $\hat{A}$ of $S$ to be measured, where $\hat{A}|s\rangle=a_{s}|s\rangle$; (S2) The environment $E$ surrounding $S$ selects the preferred basis $|s\rangle$ so that the pre-measurement becomes a quantum measurement, which is precisely defined as a classical correlation emerging from the quantum entanglement for pre-measurement.
+In the QMI based on decoherence, a quantum measurement or observation is completed in two steps:

+Step 1, the pre-measurement.
+A non-demolition coupling of the system $S$ to the apparatus (observer) $D$ is established and unitarily leads to a quantum entanglement between $S$ and $D$.

+Step 2, the decoherence.
+The environment $E$ surrounding $S$ selects the preferred basis $\{|\mathsf{s}_{n}\rangle\}$, and a classical correlation is created from the quantum entanglement developed in the pre-measurement \cite{von_neumann_mathematical_1955,zurek_pointer_1981,ollivier_quantum_2001}.

-Let $|d\rangle$ and $|e\rangle$ be the initial states of $D$ and $E$ respectively.
-In measuring the system $S$ initially prepared in a superposition, the state of total system (universe ) $S+D+E$ will evolves into a partially entangled state
+Suppose that a system $S$ initially prepared in a pure state is to be measured.
+The states of $D$ and $E$ are denote by $|\mathsf{d}_{n}\rangle$ and $|\mathsf{E}_{n}\rangle$ respectively.
+Then in the above mentioned Step 1 of the quantum measurement (pre-measurement), the total system (universe) $S+D+E$ will evolve into a partially entangled state